MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline-with-sample-data.md

 ms.date: 03/02/2023
 ---

-# Quickstart: Create your first pipeline to copy data (Preview)
+# Quickstart: Create your first pipeline to copy data

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.